maduser64/fb-stat/README.md

 Simple Facebook group data crawler tool. - Enrico Ronconi <enrico.ronconi.p@gmail.com>

 #Licensing
+  This script is released under GPL v3, please refer to 'LICENSE' file for more info.
-  I'm a poor electronic engineering student but I don't ask you money.
+  Anyway, consider that I'm a poor electronic engineering student and I don't ask you money.
   The only thing that I ask you is **PLEASE GIVE ME CREDITS** by linking this page and/or writing somewhere my name if you are going to publish some data anlisys based on data retrieved using this script.